maroxtn/Transformer-vs-bahdanau-attention/README.md

     4. py train-transformer-translator.py #(Train the Transformer)
     5. Open Comparison.ipynb to visualize attention weights and compare translations

 You can take a look at the training code either in a jupyter notebook, or under `src/*` in a python file.
-The file `config.yaml` to configure the size of the model, and the important hyper-paramters of both models.
+Use the file `config.yaml` to configure the size of the model, and the hyper-paramters of both models.

-All contributions are welcomed :) !
+Hope you find this interesting!